fantasyui-com/changeline/README.md

 # changeline
 Search and replace in lines of files across directories.

+Changeline is your basic file search and replace.
+But it goes beyond regular expressions and paths.
+You must submit a list of files via STDIN, so it is up to you to select a directory scan program.
+You can use UNIX find with a *.html wildcard for example.

+Furthermore, there is no question about matches spanning lines.
+Changeline simply sees one line at a time.
+It uses node readline under the hood.

+Finally, changeline is a precision device aimed at altering lines of code without the need for AST processing.
+You can for example target CSS Class Names in .css/.html and .js/es6 files, and it will plow through ES7 and CSS4 and whatever else comes its way.

 ## Installation
 [changeline](https://www.npmjs.com/package/changeline) is a command line program, and it is installed via [npm](https://www.npmjs.com) which comes along with [node](https://nodejs.org).
 Please install [node](https://nodejs.org) first, and then run ```npm install -g changeline``` to get changeline onto your system.